Ekstraklasa: Creation of the Polish Football League

-On 4–5 December 1926 in Warsaw, representatives from several Polish clubs met for the purpose of discussing the creation of a league.
+On 4–5 December 1926 in Warsaw, representatives from several Polish clubs met to discuss the creation of a league.
 It is unknown where the idea of a Polish league originated from, however a national league was thought to be a much more practical solution than hitherto practiced two-stage system of regional matches followed by a national match.

-To dismay of clubs' officials, the PZPN was not receptive to the idea of a national league and therefore sought to thwart it.
+To the dismay of clubs' officials, the PZPN was not receptive to the idea of a national league and therefore sought to thwart it.
 However, it turned out that virtually all but one of the Polish clubs supported the idea.
 The decision to create it was made regardless what PZPN's representatives thought of it.
 In late February 1927, at the PZPN's meeting in Warsaw, its officials openly opposed the formation of a league, but the clubs, allegedly egged on by some generals from the Polish Army (which, after May Coup of 1926, played a key role in all aspects of public life), proceeded anyway.
 The creation of the League was announced on 1 March 1927.